lorddort/SoPra-WS21/README.md

 Assuming all prerequisites are fulfilled, you can follow these instructions to get to know the application:
 - Start the API by navigating into its folder and executing `./mvnw spring-boot:run`.
-- Open http://localhost:8080/api/v1/cats in your browser.
-It will show all available cats in the system.

 - Now start the frontend by navigating into its folder and executing `npm install` and then `npm run serve`.
 - It will host the UI at http://localhost:8000, which you can now also open in your browser.
-- Navigate to the cats view by clicking on the respective link or via the direct ULR http://localhost:8000/#/cats.

 ## Known Bugs